MetOffice/CMEW/doc/source/about.rst

 .. include:: common.txt

-The Climate Model Evaluation Workflow (|CMEW|) is a workflow that is used to assess climate models.
+The Climate Model Evaluation Workflow (|CMEW|) is a Cylc 8 workflow that is used to evaluate climate models for all Earth System Model (|ESM|) components.
+See the CMEW documentation for more information.

 |Cylc| v8 and |Rose| v2 are used as the workflow engine and application
 configuration system for the |CMEW|, respectively.